Translation disclaimer (Translation disclaimer)

 We process personal information and special category data under the following GDPR lawful bases:

-• Article 6(1)(c) – for compliance with a legal obligation to which the controller is subject as above
+• Article 6(1)(c) – for compliance with a legal obligation to which the controller is subject as above.

-• Article 6(1)(e) – for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller
+• Article 6(1)(e) – for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller.

 • Article 9(2)(i) - processing is necessary for reasons of substantial public interest

-• DPA 2018 Schedule 1 Part 2 (6) - statutory and government
+• DPA 2018 Schedule 1 Part 2 (6) - statutory and government purposes.

 The nature of our service means that we need to collect data about criminal offences.
 In order to collect this, we must comply with UK General Data Protection Regulation Article 10.
 The Council meets this requirement.